-To access the homework, visit the Brightspace page of the course and follow the links to "WebAssign".
+To access the homework, visit the Brightspace page of the course and click on the "WebAssign" tab.
 There is a maximum of 10 submissions for each problem, except for the multiple choice questions where the number of attempts is 2.
-The deadline to submit solutions is on Mondays at 11:59pm.
+There is no penalty for multiple attempts at problems.
+The deadline to submit solutions is on Mondays at 11:59pm, except for the very last homework, that is due at the end of the course.
+Try to do your homework before coming to recitation, and finish submitting it right after the recitation.
 The WEB site will not accept late homework.
-As you are working on the solution of the homework problems, you may use any resources, including consultation with your classmates or any other person.
-In fact, creating study groups for HW solutions is strongly encouraged.